Mapmo/Uni-CPP/DataStructures/ReadMe.txt

 -UniProjects (contains data structures that I used for my uni homeworks and projects) -VectorAndVectorBasedClasses (contains own implementation of std::vector and several classes that inherit it) -Trees contains implementations of tree structures(e.g. binary search tree)

+*need to specify that all my functions, that throw exceptions, handle the exceptions in them, I chose to do so, because I have never encountered unhandled exceptions that were caused by data structures in c++ (e.g out_of_range) and therefore I wanted to stick to this